 Conclusions: SUDOSCAN is a promising, screening tool to detect neuropathy in patients with diabetes mellites.
 This is a very simple test, easy-to-perform that can be done in the clinical setting in 3-5 min.

-Keywords: SUDOSCAN, Neurophysiologic abnormalities etc.
+Keywords: Sudomotor dysfunction, SUDOSCAN etc.

 List of abbreviations